 Most people should use surge protector strips for all electronics, even when using the main power supply and not a generator.

-A surge protector, when used properly, detects excess voltage and redirects it to a grounding wire.
-This means, of course, that your surge protector needs to be connected to an outlet with a grounding pin to work properly; many people don’t plug in surge protectors correctly, and therefore don’t get the protection they are expecting.
+A surge protector, when used properly, detects the excess voltage and redirects it to a grounding wire.
+This means, of course, that your surge protector needs to be connected to an outlet with a grounding pin to work properly; many people don’t plug-in surge protectors correctly, and therefore don’t get the protection they are expecting.

 When using a surge protector with a generator, choose a high-quality surge protector (look for one with a guarantee), replace it often, and don’t rely on it as your only means of protecting your devices.

 A surge arrester is a device that protects a whole house from power surges and can protect from surges from a generator, main power supply, or even nearby lightning strikes.

 While surge arresters may not be able to absorb and divert the entire strength of a power surge, particularly in the case of lightning, they are able to divert 85-90% of the surge, and plugged-in surge protectors are able to manage the remainder.